Our campaign so far…

 BP has been a sponsor of the Portrait Award at the National Portrait Gallery since 1989, replacing the tobacco firm John Player.

-- BP’s Head of Arts, Culture and Paralympics Des Violaris sits on the prize’s judging panel, giving the oil company direct influence over the prize’s shortlist and winners.
+- Until 2020, BP’s Head of Arts, Culture and Paralympics Des Violaris sat on the prize’s judging panel, giving the oil company direct influence over the prize’s shortlist and winners.

 - The annual award ceremony is normally attended by BP’s CEO and high ranking executives, government ministers and journalists – a prime opportunity for the company to shore up its political and cultural influence.